 That is a tough call.
 I recommend obtaining a secondary email address for the contact if possible.
-If the address continually bounces and you are confident that it is a valid contact, then please reach out to our Account Review team at 866-433-8499.
+If the address continually bounces and you are confident that it is a valid contact, then please contact our Support Team to troubleshoot.

 Where Can I Find These Bounces?

 If you look at the reporting for a specific campaign, click on the number of bounces you have.
-Then select your choice from the “Display” drop down.
+Then select your choice from the “All types” drop down.

 ...
 View more